 - Purchasing a shredder for your office is the recommended best practice.
 There are many affordable options available on the market.

-- Submit a service request via the my.calpoly portal or contact the Facilities Management & Development Help Center at 756-5555 or email@example.com to request a confidential shred pick up.
+- Contact the Facilities Management & Development Help Center at 756-5555, firstname.lastname@example.org or Phileasha Cantu at email@example.com to request a confidential shred pick up.
 Please note that all service requests must include contact information, location (building and room number), and total number of boxes.

 - Confidential shred pick up is scheduled for most Wednesdays.